 4.6.3 the Customer has no right to sell or to agree to transfer the telephone number(s) provided to the Customer for use with the Services and the Customer must not attempt to do so; and

 4.6.4 the Customer must not allow the advertisement of any telephone number(s) used for the Services in or on a public telephone box without the Supplier’s prior written consent.

 4.7 The Telco may add the Customer’s name, address and the telephone number(s) for the Landlines in a telephone directory and make the Customer’s telephone number(s) available from directory enquiries services.
-Notwithstanding the foregoing, the Customer may make a request [in writing] for the Supplier to notify the Telco that (i) the Customer does not wish to be included in the directory; or (ii) that it wishes to have a special entry in the directory in which case the Customer will pay such additional charges as are applicable.
+Notwithstanding the foregoing, the Customer may make a request for the Supplier to notify the Telco that (i) the Customer does not wish to be included in the directory; or (ii) that it wishes to have a special entry in the directory in which case the Customer will pay such additional charges as are applicable.

 4.8 Both the Supplier and the Telco may use the information the Supplier has about the Customer and the Customer’s use of the Services for marketing purposes unless the Customer informs the Supplier not to make such usage.

 4.9 Both The Supplier and the Telco will process the Customer’s billing data and information about the Customer’s use of the Lines for the purposes of providing the Landlines and for invoicing the Customer for the same.

 4.10 The Supplier cannot guarantee that the telecommunications network and ancillary services will never be faulty and the Customer acknowledges to the Supplier that the Customer is subject to the terms and conditions of the Telco in relation to the provision of those telephone services.